-I am a Senior Lecturer / Associate Professor, researcher and author specialising in China, India and Asia’s rise to worldwide importance, and the study of great power politics.
-Based in the School of International Relations at the University of St Andrews, I work as a public intellectual who shares my longstanding expertise with a range of audiences, in order to improve their understanding of important dynamics in the contemporary world.
+Chris Ogden is a Senior Lecturer / Associate Professor, researcher and author specialising in India, China and Asia’s rise to worldwide importance, and the study of great power politics.
+Based in the School of International Relations at the University of St Andrews, he also works as a public commentator who shares his longstanding expertise with a range of audiences, in order to improve their understanding of important dynamics in the contemporary world.

-Building engagement on topics of global significance, I actively enhance our appreciation of current affairs in a compelling, energetic and interesting manner.
-Driven by a deep curiosity and enthusiasm, my Books, Other Writing, Public Engagement and Media activities collectively enrich our awareness, knowledge and thinking as a society.
-I am currently developing ideas concerning authoritarianism in global politics, China’s coming world order, Hindu nationalism, the political history of modern India, and the rise of great powers.
+Building engagement on topics of global significance, Chris actively enhances our appreciation of current affairs in a compelling, energetic and interesting manner.
+Driven by a deep curiosity and enthusiasm, his Books, Other Writing, Invited Talks, Media and Consultancy activities collectively enrich our awareness, knowledge and thinking as a society.
+Chris is currently developing ideas concerning authoritarianism in global politics, China’s coming world order, Hindu nationalism, the political history of modern India, and the rise of great powers.

-As a high calibre researcher, I work in a variety of challenging environments, displaying excellent interpersonal skills, initiative and decisiveness.
-To all my work I bring the strong verve and zeal that I have for teaching, to enable the clear presentation and explanation of topics and arguments, as well as to cultivate self-confidence and learning in my audience.
-In 2018, I founded the European Scholars of South Asian International Relations (ESSAIR) network.
+As a high calibre researcher, Chris has worked in a variety of challenging environments, displaying excellent interpersonal skills, initiative and decisiveness.
+To all his work he brings the strong verve and zeal that he has for teaching, in order to enable the clear presentation and explanation of topics and arguments, as well as to cultivate self-confidence and learning in his audience.